owlbarn/tutorial/book/backend/README.md

 As in the previous example, you can then compile and run the code with following commands.

 ```shell
   dune build
   node _build/default/demo.bc.js
 ```

-As you can see, except the code is written in different languages, the rest of the steps are identical in both example thanks to the excellent dune.
+As you can see, except that the code is written in different languages, the rest of the steps are identical in both example thanks to `js_of_ocaml` and `dune`.

 ## Backend: MirageOS